BRAVO68WEB/mike/README.md

 5. Make sure to set the address into `127.0.0.1` if hosting locally.
 6. Change `password` into something different, and write down for usage later in the setup instructions.
 7. Change the logging path from `./logs/` into somewhere outside the cloned repository folder.
-8. Run Lavalink with `java -jar Lavalink.jar` for starting mike later.
+8. Run Lavalink with `java -jar Lavalink.jar` for starting Mike later.

 ##### 4. Create mike's missing configuration files: